MrR0807/Java_Notes/resilience4j.md

 #### ``waitDuration`` and ExponentialBackoff

 Initially I wanted to configure ``Retry`` to have ``initialDuration`` of 1 second and have exponential backoff policy.
-Naturally, RetryConfig look like so:
+Naturally, RetryConfig looked like so:
 ```
     var retryConfig = RetryConfig.custom()
             .waitDuration(Duration.ofSeconds(1))